Research

 Donald P. Green, Dylan W. Groves, Constantine Manda, Beatrice Montano, and Bardia Rahmani

-Community-based Rangeland Management in Namibia Improves Resource Governance but not Environmental and Economic Outcomes (Nature - Communications Earth & Environment, February 2022) pre-analysis plan | paper | replication materials | project website | press coverage
+Community-based Rangeland Management in Namibia Improves Resource Governance but not Environmental and Economic Outcomes (Nature - Communications Earth & Environment, 2022) pre-analysis plan | paper | replication materials | project website | coverage 1 | coverage 2

 Classic theories suggest that common pool resources are subject to overexploitation.
 Community-based resource management approaches may ameliorate tragedy of the commons effects.
 Here we use a randomized evaluation in Namibia’s communal rangelands to study a comprehensive four-year program to support community-based rangeland and cattle management.
 We find that the program led to persistent and large improvements for eight of thirteen indices of social and behavioral outcomes.
 Effects on rangeland health, cattle productivity and household economics, however, were either negative or nil.
 Positive impacts on community resource management may have been offset by communities’ inability to control grazing by non-participating herds and inhibited by an unresponsive rangeland sub-system.
 This juxtaposition, in which measurable improvements in community resource management did not translate into better outcomes for households or rangeland health, demonstrates the fragility of the causal pathway from program implementation to intended socioeconomic and environmental outcomes.
 It also points to challenges for improving climate change–adaptation strategies.

-(* denotes equal authorship): D. Layne Coppock*, Lucas Crowley, Susan L. Durham, Dylan Groves*, Julian C. Jamison*, Dean Karlan*, Brien E. Norton, R. Douglas Ramsey
+(* denotes equal authorship): D. Layne Coppock*, Lucas Crowley, Susan L. Durham, Dylan W. Groves*, Julian C. Jamison*, Dean Karlan*, Brien E. Norton, R. Douglas Ramsey

 A Radio Drama’s Effects on HIV Attitudes and Policy Priorities: A Field Experiment in Tanzania (Health Education and Behavior, May 2021) pre-analysis plan | paper | replication materials